How much energy does a solar panel produce?

 When it comes to solar panel size, bigger isn't always better.
 The highest output panels in our list all share one thing in common: exceptional efficiency.
 They convert over 22% of the sun's energy into electricity, which is why they generate so much power.

 But efficiency matters even more when you're working with limited roof space.
+The average household needs between 16 and 23 solar panels to get rid of its electric bills.
 A compact, high-efficiency panel can produce just as much electricity as a larger panel with lower efficiency—meaning you can generate the power you need without covering every inch of your roof.

 • Vetted installers